 The straightforward way to obtain Bitcoin or Ethereum is to purchase it directly!
 There are many online markets out there trading them, and you will be able to locate them via a simple Google search.
 We will not be posting any links here as Guidesify has yet to analyse and validate the trustworthiness and credibility of the providers listed in search results.
 Be sure to do sufficient research on your on before carrying out any dealings with them!

 What’s the value: Bitcoin vs Ethereum now?

-1 Bitcoin is valued @ SGD 2929.74, and 1 Ethereum is valued @ SGD 176.10 at the time of writing (prices took a nosedive recently).
+1 Bitcoin is valued @ SGD 15795.40, and 1 Ethereum is valued @ SGD 600.3798 (prices as of 15 Aug 2020).
 Considering how Bitcoin is more widely used as opposed to Ethereum, it is no wonder that Bitcoin is valued more per unit compared to Ethereum.
-It is critical to know that the value of cryptocurrency are super volatile and hence the value might differ a lot while you are reading this.
+It is critical to know that the value of cryptocurrency is super volatile and hence the value might differ a lot while you are reading this.